InitWare/CGrpFS/README.md

 ======

 CGrpFS is a tiny implementation of the GNU/Linux CGroup filesystem for BSD platforms.
-It takes the form of a FUSE filesystem and implements robust tracking of processes.
-Resource control, however, is not present; the different BSD platforms each provide different mechanisms for this, none of which are easily adapted to CGroups semantics.
+It takes the form of a either a PUFFS or FUSE filesystem, and implements robust tracking of processes.
+Resource control, however, is not present; the different BSD platforms each provide different mechanisms for this, none of which are trivially adapted to CGroups semantics.
 The process tracking alone is sufficient for the main user of CGrpFS, [InitWare](https://github.com/InitWare/InitWare), a service manager derived from systemd.

 CGrpFS is available under the Modified BSD Licence.
 It is not as-yet very well tested, but seems to work fine for InitWare's purposes.